nginx/unit-docs/source/configuration.rst

        .. list-table::

           * - :samp:`container`
-            - Integer that starts the user ID mapping range in the app's namespace.
+            - Integer, starts the user ID mapping range in the app's namespace.

           * - :samp:`host`
-            - Integer that starts the user ID mapping range in the OS namespace.
+            - Integer, starts the user ID mapping range in the OS namespace.

           * - :samp:`size`